linkeddatacenter/uSilex/README.md

 ![architecture](architecture.png)

 Note that in this model, the traditional *routing->controller->view* is just a feature of an optional "router" middleware.
 In other words Model View Controller it is no more the only possible application architecture.
 This is good, because if you, for example, are developing a smart proxy microservice, the terms "model" and "view" do not apply.
-The only constraint is that least one middleware in the middleware chain is supposed to gererate a response (could be a response error, of course).
+The only constraint is that least one middleware in the middleware chain is supposed to generate a response.

 A middleware is a piece of software that implements the PSR-15 middleware interface: